ejimz/demo-consul-aws/README.md

 ### VPC

-For this demo we assume that we will have a VPC already created with subnets in differents region zones (terraform will share the instances between that zones).
+For this demo we assume that we will have a VPC already created with subnets in differents availability zones (terraform will share the instances between that zones).

 ### Install Packer

 Download and install packer from https://www.packer.io

-It's necessary for create the consul AMI
+It's necessary to create the consul AMI

 ### Install Terraform

-Download and install terraform from https://www.terraform.io/
+Download and install terraform from https://www.terraform.io

 The terraform version must be 0.12 or higher.